67 Notable alumni of

 -

-Olivier Dubuquoy is an author, film director and activist.
-He led many successful struggles against polluting industries.
-Known for his fight against the pollution of the Mediterranean by red sludge and his fighting for an end to our dependency on fossil fuels responsible for global warming.
+Olivier Dubuquoy is a researcher, author and director.
+Known for his commitment against the pollution of the Mediterranean by red sludge and his fighting for an end to our dependency on fossil fuels responsible for global warming.

 -